VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek4/trainer-notes.md

 If participants don't manage to finish the mini project take it away for homework , try complete it in the free time.
 For those that do manage to finish the mini project, there are extension topics which involve filtering and processing.
 The extension is designed to challenge the participants and to ask questions about their data.

+The data in this project is taken from Kaggle and is a dataset of people's age, education level, income and how much wine they buy.